Helping Residents Improve Their Overall Well Being Through Successful Health and Wellness Initiatives

 be well is the major health and wellness initiative of The Foundation for Sustainable Urban Communities.
 It is a collection of innovative, grassroots programs that connect neighbors to neighbors, neighbors to healthcare, fitness and nutrition resources.

-be well works to provide measurable and visible improvements in health and wellness of residents in six Denver and Aurora neighborhoods: Stapleton, Northwest Aurora, East Montclair, Montbello, Greater Park Hill and Northeast Park Hill.
+be well works to provide measurable and visible improvements in health and wellness of residents in six Denver and Aurora neighborhoods: Central Park, Northwest Aurora, East Montclair, Montbello, Greater Park Hill and Northeast Park Hill.